Worst counties for distracted driving convictions

 Jackson County ranks as the worst large county for distracted driving in Georgia, with 5.72 distracted driving convictions per 1,000 residents, or 346 total distracted driving convictions in 2018.
-In this northern Athens suburb, drivers had a 62% higher chance of being cited for distracted driving than Athens’ Clarke County.
+In this northern suburb of Athens, Ga., drivers had a 62% higher chance of being cited for distracted driving than nearby Clarke County.

 2. Gwinnett County

-Gwinnett County is the second most populous county in the state, just behind its southern neighbor of Fulton County, home to Atlanta.
-Gwinnett might be smaller in size, but there were nearly 5x more distracted driving convictions here in 2018 compared to Fulton.
-According to 2017 reports from the Georgia Department of Driver Services and Fatality Analysis Reporting System, which provides national census data on fatal accidents, residents of Gwinnett were 256% more likely to receive a distracted driving conviction yet 72% less likely to be in a fatal distracted driving accident than residents of Fulton.
+Gwinnett County is the second-most-populous county in the state, just behind its southern neighbor of Fulton County, home to Atlanta.
+Gwinnett might be smaller in size, but there were nearly five times more distracted driving convictions here in 2018 compared to Fulton County.
+According to 2017 reports from the Georgia Department of Driver Services and Fatality Analysis Reporting System, which provides national census data on fatal accidents, residents of Gwinnett were 256% more likely to receive a distracted driving conviction, yet 72% less likely to be in a fatal distracted driving accident than residents of Fulton County.

 3. Liberty County

-In the southeastern quadrant of the state, Liberty County, with its largest city of Hinesville had a 33% increase in distracted driving convictions from 2017 to 2018.
-Nearby Chatham County and city of Savannah, saw a 296% increase--nearly 9x that of Liberty County’s increase.
-Yet, given its smaller population, Liberty County residents had 4.48 convictions, compared to Chatham Counties 2.81 convictions per 1,000 residents.
+In the southeastern portion of the state, Liberty County, with its largest city of Hinesville, had a 33% increase in distracted driving convictions from 2017 to 2018.
+Nearby Chatham County and the city of Savannah saw a 296% increase — nearly nine times that of Liberty County’s increase.
+Yet, given its smaller population, Liberty County residents had 4.48 convictions, compared to Chatham County’s 2.81 convictions per 1,000 residents.

 4. Walker County

 Walker County, bordering both Tennessee and Alabama, sits in the northwest part of Georgia.
-Walker, including its largest city of LaFayette, saw a 415% increase in convictions from 2017 to 2018 - which is the 3rd highest increase among large counties in the state.
-Walker County Sheriff Steve Wilson said it was difficult prior to the Hands-Free law to determine if a driver was texting or holding the phone to have a conversation.
+Walker, including its largest city of LaFayette, saw a 415% increase in convictions from 2017 to 2018, which is the third-highest increase among large counties in the state.
+Walker County sheriff Steve Wilson said it was difficult prior to the hands-free law to determine if a driver was texting or holding the phone to have a conversation.

 5. Hall County

-Hall County shares a border with both #1 ranked Jackson and #2 ranked Gwinnett counties in north-central Georgia.
+Hall County shares a border with both number one ranked Jackson and number two ranked Gwinnett counties in north-central Georgia.
 Gainesville, which is located in Hall County, was recognized for its police department’s efforts to reduce crashes and distracted driving.
 The city earned first place in the 2018 Governor’s Office of Highway Safety Challenge promoting achievements in highway safety enforcement and education.

-Barrow County had the fewest distracted driving convictions, with .25 convictions per 1,000 residents, among counties with a population more than 50,000.
-Barrow shares a border with Gwinnett, Jackson, and Hall counties; yet comparatively, the distracted driving conviction rate in Barrow was 20x less than the average of the three neighboring counties.
+Barrow County had the fewest distracted driving convictions, with 0.25 convictions per 1,000 residents, among counties with a population of more than 50,000.
+Barrow shares a border with Gwinnett, Jackson and Hall Counties, yet comparatively, the distracted driving conviction rate in Barrow was 20 times less than the average of the three neighboring counties.

-Most counties, regardless of size, seemed impacted by the Hands-Free sanction to Georgia's Distracted Driving law; 60% of the counties included in our study showed more than a 100% increase in convictions from 2017 to 2018.
+Most counties, regardless of size, seemed impacted by the hands-free sanction to Georgia's distracted driving law.
+Sixty percent of the counties included in our study showed more than a 100% increase in convictions from 2017 to 2018.
 Stephens County saw the largest percent change in convictions, up 3,400% since 2017.

-There were 18 -- or 12% of -- counties that reported declines in convictions 2017 to 2018.
-Most were small or mid-sized; Clarke and Muscogee were the only large counties, with over 50,000 residents, to report a decrease.
+There were 18 — or 12% — of counties that reported declines in convictions from 2017 to 2018.
+Most were small or midsize.
+Clarke and Muscogee were the only large counties with over 50,000 residents to report a decrease.

 ValuePenguin analyzed the total number of distracted driver convictions reported by the Georgia Department of Driver Services in 2017 and 2018.
-This was compared to U.S. Census data across all Georgia counties for which data was available.
-By our definition, large counties have populations of more than 50,000 residents, mid-sized counties have populations of 20,000 to 49,999 residents, and small counties have populations of 5,000 to 19,999.
+This was compared to U.S. Census Bureau data across all Georgia counties for which data was available.
+By our definition, large counties have populations of more than 50,000 residents, mid-sized counties have populations of 20,000 to 49,999 residents and small counties have populations of 5,000 to 19,999 residents.
 We removed counties with 4,999 or fewer residents from analysis due to small sample size.
-Data for Chattahoochee, Glascock, Quitman, Stewart, Early, Randolph, Calhoun, Clay and Taliaferro counties were not provided by the Georgia Department of Driver Services.
+Data for Chattahoochee, Glascock, Quitman, Stewart, Early, Randolph, Calhoun, Clay and Taliaferro Counties were not provided by the Georgia Department of Driver Services.